 – [Alessandro] We are speaking about internet of things.
 You need cameras around, you need a lot of staff on the production facility, then you need to transfer information in a secure way.
 Then you need to train AI centrally and then deploy the AI on the edges.
 So we are speaking about AI on the edge, and it’s like, so we are speaking about a lot of interesting and technologies that I can define, it’s a sort of frontier.

 – [Ryan] Absolutely.
-Now I wanted to shift, before we finish up here and ask a quick ML question, so with IoT, obviously there’s tons of data that’s being collected by these sensors, obviously the scale of that depends solely on the solution, the use case, how many sensors are deployed, but there are, I wanna kind of ask you how machine learning kind of plays into the management and recognition of those data sets that are coming in and how that kind of is playing a role more at the edge than probably ever before.
+Now I wanted to shift, before we finish up here and ask a quick ML question, so with IoT, obviously there’s tons of data that’s being collected by these sensors, obviously the scale of that depends solely on the solution, the Applications, how many sensors are deployed, but there are, I wanna kind of ask you how machine learning kind of plays into the management and recognition of those data sets that are coming in and how that kind of is playing a role more at the edge than probably ever before.
 So how are companies kind of handling that?
 And what’s that approach look like?

 – [Alessandro] Okay, it to handle data is clearly one of the biggest issues, sometimes depending on the volumes clearly.
 Today, just speaking about the example, I did a few seconds ago, you can use specific devices for the optical recognition that are able not only to, for example, shoot a photo, but they are able internally to create some meta tags that can speed up a little bit, the process and they reduce of the quantity of computational power you need on the edge too.
 Then you, we normally perform a certain amount of calculations on the edge, not on the camera, but on, let’s say on specific devices or servers on the edge.
 So we reduce the amount of data we clear up, we refine, we reduce the amount of data that we need to elaborate in the central, in the place where we train the AI.
 But clearly it’s more, let’s say a game of distributing the management, the usage also of the data in different levels of the process.
 Machine learning can help.
 You can, it’s not always feasible to distribute the computational activity on the edge, sometimes we need to collect the pure data in the center of the star.
 It’s something you need to define case by case depends on what kind of operations you need to perform on the data.
 But as you said, the volume is sometimes is a big challenge, yes.